 An objective of an athletic program is to aid in the student's physical and psychological development, thereby preparing the student for life as an adult.
-The athletic program conducts itself in compliance with federal and state laws, Board of Education and school policies, rules, regulations, and standards of practice.
+The athletic program conducts itself in compliance with federal and state laws, Board of Education policies, regulations, standards of practice, and school rules.